therobot/infisical-opentofu-post/README.md

   }
 }
 ```
 Take a special look on how to access specific secrets inside the whole Infisical project.
-The secret we are going to use: `very_important_secret` is accessed on the Open Tofu `infisical_projects` data object and instanced as a template variable.
+The secret we are going to use: `very_important_secret` is accessed on the OpenTofu `infisical_projects` data object and instanced as a template variable.
 Pay special attention to the last line of `init-script.sh.tpl` to see how `very_important_secret` is rendered:

 ```bash
 export MYAPPSECRET=${very_important_secret}